-Biden, Congress mark a year since violent insurrection
+Biden and Congress mark a year since violent insurrection

 To honor the anniversary, Pelosi has scheduled a moment of silence in the House, where many members were evacuated and some were trapped as the rioters tried to break in; a moderated discussion with historians Doris Kearns Goodwin and Jon Meacham; and a session featuring testimonials from members who were there that day.
 While many lawmakers will be absent due to concerns about COVID-19, several of the events will be livestreamed so they can participate.

-Biden’s sharp message, and the Republicans’ distance from it, comes as lawmakers are adjusting to the new normal on Capitol Hill — the growing tensions that many worry will result in more violence or, someday, a legitimate election being overturned.
-Democrats and a handful of Republicans feel a desperate urgency to connect to a public in which some have come to believe Trump’s lies that the election was stolen from him, and that the attack wasn’t violent at all.
+Biden’s sharp message and the Republicans’ distance from it come as lawmakers are adjusting to the new normal on Capitol Hill — the growing tensions that many worry will result in more violence or, someday, a legitimate election being overturned.
+Democrats and a handful of Republicans feel a desperate urgency to connect to a public in which some have come to believe Trump’s lies that the election was stolen from him and that the attack wasn’t violent at all.

-A new poll from Associated Press-NORC Center for Public Affairs Research showed that 3 in 10 Republicans say the attack was not violent, and about another 3 in 10 say it was somewhat violent.
+A new poll from The Associated Press-NORC Center for Public Affairs Research showed that 3 in 10 Republicans say the attack was not violent, and about another 3 in 10 say it was somewhat violent.
 Around two-thirds of Americans described the day as very or extremely violent, including about 9 in 10 Democrats.

 As Biden is prepared to direct blame toward the former president, the percentage of Americans who blame Trump for the Jan.
 6 riot has grown slightly over the past year, with 57% saying he bears significant responsibility for what took place.